ihr-it-projekt/DayZModsInfo/TBCarDealer/Readme.md

 - Take the Server PBO and bring it into your own server side pack
 - Take the Client PBO and bring it into your own client pack.
 Publish this Pack on steam.
-- extract TBCarDealer.zip
+- extract Config.zip
-- Copy the files from `TBCarDealer\Config` into `YourServerProfilesFolder\TBMods\Config\TBCarDealer` folder
+- Copy the files from `Config\Config` into `YourServerProfilesFolder\TBMods\Config\TBCarDealer` folder
-- Start your server.
-Some more configurations will be generated.
-- Tear down the server
-- Configure your needs
+- Configure your needs, for example pricing
 - Start your Server :-)

 ### How i can give player premium status?